ucsb-cs56-projects/cs56-games-fish-animation/README.md

   * Bugs: As suggested in w18_proj03.md, and the build.xml (see #22 for details)
   * Opportunities for refactoring: FishAnimationEnvironment.java
     * This file virtually contains all of the code for the game.
 It's a messy heap of code!
-  * Advice for working on code: Refactoring and cleaning up the code would be really a game-changer!
+  * Advice for working on code: Refactoring and cleaning up the code would be really a game-changer (pun intended)!
 Try to embrace challenges of adding new features, for example: after eating a number of fish, the main character might grow in size; there can also be larger fish which can eat the main character.
 An excellent example of this would be "Feeding Frenzy", which may provide great inspiration.
 Good luck!

 # F17 update